tingeber/the-new-gatekeepers/chapter_1_-_the_avalanche_of_choice_and_algorithms/12_-_what_is_an_algorithm.md

 *   The limitation of basic computing operations
 *   Algorithm as synecdoche

-According to the Oxford Dictionary<sup><sup id="975673652486875-footnote-ref-5"><a href="#975673652486875-footnote-5">[4]</a></sup></sup>, an algorithm is
+According to the Oxford Dictionary[^4], an algorithm is

-_A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer._
+> A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

 In the broadest stroke, an algorithm isn’t code - it doesn’t require a specific programming language over another, and it doesn’t depend on the software and hardware that is processing the commands. **An algorithm is a process**: a well-defined set of actions that, if taken in the specified order, will produce the intended result.

 Another important aspect to algorithms is the separation of logic and control, or as Kowalsky defines it:

-_An algorithm can be regarded as consisting of a logic component, which specifies the knowledge to be used in solving problems, and a control component, which determines the problem-solving strategies by means of which that knowledge is used._ [_(Kowalski, 1979, p.
+> An algorithm can be regarded as consisting of a logic component, which specifies the knowledge to be used in solving problems, and a control component, which determines the problem-solving strategies by means of which that knowledge is used. [_(Kowalski, 1979, p.
 424)_](https://paperpile.com/c/BG18Wg/QvVg0/?locator=424)

 In other words, it is useful to think about algorithms as composed of two dimensions: the logic specifies what needs to be done, while the control defines how it will be done.
 While logic and control are linked, we can think of logic as **paradigmatic**, and control as **incremental**: if a programmer wishes to make improvements in efficiency of an algorithm by modifying the control aspects, they will devise new steps that improve on the current state — however, the current underlying logic paradigm remains the same.
 On the other hand, if they were to change the logic, it would mean devising a completely new approach to algorithmically solving the problem at hand.
 In that case the improvement in efficiency isn’t incremental — it is a rather a completely novel approach to solving the problem the algorithm has been designed to solve.